Rosamund Clifford: In folklore

 In English folklore, Rosamund's legend states that the king did everything to hide his affair from his wife, Queen Eleanor.
+He saw Rosamund only in the middle of "Rosamund's Bower", a separate enclosed garden, sometimes described with a building in the middle, in the park of Woodstock Palace in Oxfordshire.
+Several decades later, Henry II's grandson Henry III certainly established or expanded a "herber" or separate enclosed pleasure garden, in Woodstock Park, which was large enough for some costs to appear in his household accounts.
+This was a common feature of grand medieval gardens.
+In 1251 he built high walls around it, and in 1261 planted 100 pear trees.
+What was there a century earlier is uncertain.

+In later fantastical elaborations the "bower" is sometimes described as a complicated labyrinth, perhaps underground; mazes or "labyrinths" were part of some of the grandest continental pleasure parks, for example Hesdin, but modern historians see no evidence for English examples this early.

-He saw Rosamund only in the middle of a complicated underground labyrinth in the park of Woodstock Palace in Oxfordshire.
-Following rumours, the queen made her way through the labyrinth and confronted her rival, forcing her to choose between a dagger and a bowl of poison; Rosamund chose the poison and died.
+According to the legend, after hearing rumours, the queen made her way inside and confronted her rival, forcing her to choose between a dagger and a bowl of poison; Rosamund chose the poison and died.
 Contemporary chronicler John Brompton did not recount this incident in his account of the events, and it first appeared in the 14th-century French Chronicle of London.

 Another version tells that Rosamund was roasted between two fires, stabbed, and left to bleed to death in a bath of scalding water by the queen.
 During the Elizabethan era, such stories gained popularity, leading to the writing of the Ballad of Fair Rosamund by Thomas Deloney (1612) and the Complaint of Rosamund by Samuel Daniel (1592), both being purely fictional.
 The underground labyrinth was added to the tale in 1516 (although Robert Gambles cites a 1231 reference to "Rosamund's chamber", with gardens, a cloister and a well), drawing on the story of Estrildis, mistress of king Locrinus, who had underground apartments built to hide her from his wife.
 The cup of poison first appears in a ballad in 1611.

-According to most medieval chroniclers, Queen Eleanor had been imprisoned by 1173 for raising her sons to be rebellious against their father, making a direct confrontation between the two women highly improbable.
+According to most medieval chroniclers, Queen Eleanor had been imprisoned by 1173 for raising her sons to be rebellious against their father, making a direct confrontation between the two women improbable.